Burlington Beach Catamaran Club (BBCC) Hobie Fleet 441

 The following year, with a lot of help from OHCA and the support of the City of Burlington, the BBCC hosted its first Annual BUMS Regatta.
 The Regatta attracted 42 boats from across the region.
 Within a couple of years word spread and the BBCC Annual BUMS Regatta became a regular event on the Hobie Racing circuit.
 Molson became the lead sponsor and the BBCC Annual BUMS Regatta was attracting sailors from both Canada and the USA.
 Over the years, new events were added including club racing, joint sailing with other local sailing clubs and a long distance sail to Port Dalhousie (90 km round trip).
 The club continued to work closely with the City of Burlington and a compound for the club was built.
 Many City Councilors have attended our regattas and taken the opportunity to take ride on a cat.
 Race training for club members was also sponsored throughout the clubs long history.

 Today the BBCC is stronger than ever.
-The Club has grown to include numerous catamaran fleets (Hobie 16, F8, F16 and A-Cats to name a few) with several members having won championships within the Ontario Catamaran Racing Association (ORCA) and successfully competing in international events.
+The Club has grown to include numerous catamaran fleets (Hobie 16, F18, F16 and A-Cats to name a few) with several members having won championships within the Ontario Catamaran Racing Association (ORCA) and successfully competing in international events.
 Our racing series has expanded to both Wednesday nights and Sunday afternoons and our Annual Regatta is a regular annual event within ORCA racing series.
 Catamaran racers continue to come to Burlington to participate in our Annual Regatta from across Canada and the United States and during 2015, BBCC hosted the North American F17 Championships.
-The club continues to sail to Port Dalhousie (weather permitting) and holds joint events with both Hamilton Sailing and Boating Club and Burlington Sailing and Boating Club.
+During 2022, BBCC hosted the North American A-Class Championships and also celebrated its 40th Anniversary Regatta.
+Both events were a great success with in excess of 40+ catamarans registered for each event.
+The club continues to sail to Port Dalhousie (weather permitting) and holds joint events with the Hamilton Sailing and Boating Club.